Blog

 Our gallery show reception on March 4th at the Alberta Craft Council

-Thank you to everyone that came out to our gallery reception.
-I'm sorry we didn't get a chance to talk to everyone but it was greatly appreciated :) I hope you all enjoyed yourselves and had an opportunity to chat with some of the amazing people that came.
+Thank you to everyone who came out to our gallery reception.
+I am sorry we did not get a chance to talk to everyone, but it was greatly appreciated.
+I hope you all enjoyed yourselves and had an opportunity to chat with some of the amazing people who attended.

-A very special thanks to all those that had their photographic works of art on display!!
-We answered so many questions and told the amazing stories behind many of the photos.
-The photographers that were on display were Amanda Diaz Photography, Michael Legge, Donna Lynn Photography and Breanne Marie Photography.
-I also had several photos on display as well. :) The photographers showed how they each saw the pieces so differently than how we see them.
+A very special thank you to everyone who had their photographic works of art on display.
+We answered so many questions and shared the amazing stories behind many of the photos.
+The photographers on display were Amanda Diaz Photography, Michael Legge, Donna Lynn Photography, and Breanne Marie Photography.
+I also had several photos on display as well.
+The photographers showed how they each saw the pieces so differently from how we see them.

-We had event and portrait photographer Rick Halbert in attendance who took the below fantastic photographs for us.
+We had event and portrait photographer Rick Halbert in attendance, who took the fantastic photographs below.
 The link to his Facebook group can be found here.
-In addition to the event photographer we had model Listah Mutsaro in one of our creations from 2016!
-Despite the blizzard in the morning and the ice cold day we had a good turnout and managed to sneak in a couple shots outside the Craft Council of Listah which I will add to my page shortly :)
+In addition to the event photographer, we had model Listah Mutsaro in one of our creations from 2016.
+Despite the blizzard in the morning and the ice cold day, we had a good turnout and even managed to take a few photos outside the Craft Council of Listah, which I will add to my page shortly.

 Below are some photos by Rick Halbert, please feel free to share them with a Facebook tag to his page on social media. :)